yanbozyb/AE_CSAL/README.md

 The results will be generated in "raw/mixed/results" folder.
 The read and write results are separate in the outputs of each case.

 ### Reproducing Figures 13 (20+ minues)
-To reproduce **figure 13**, we should run the same workloads as figure 11.
-For measuring write amplification factor (WAF), we should run cases one by one.
+To reproduce figure 13, we need to run the same workloads as those in figure 11.
+To measure the write amplification factor (WAF), we should execute the following test cases and calculate WAF one by one.
 ```bash
 # for 4KB skewed workloads (i.e., Figure 11(a))
 fio raw/skewed/fio_4k_zipf0.8.job